MarkusSal04/React-Your-Kindness/README.md

 The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-*These are examples only.
-Replace with your own MVP features.*
+- Be able to create in each desination.

-- Find and use external api
+- Render data on page.
-- Render data on page
+- Use external links to goto other websites relevent to quotes.
-- Allow user to choose favorites
+-

 #### PostMVP

-*These are examples only.
-Replace with your own Post-MVP features.*
+- Allow user to choose favorites

-- Add second API
+- Be able to let User create and choose where to send it.
-- Use local storage to save user favorites
+-

 ## Project Schedule